"It is like saying men are not responsible but it is the women who lured them"

-Sexual male aggression and ‘acceptance of rape’ is seen as a mundane fact of life in India amongst many factions of its society still today.
+Sexual male aggression and ‘acceptance of rape in India’ is seen as a mundane fact of life amongst many factions of India’s society still today.

 This kind of archaical response to a problem that is tormenting and traumatising women in India today is naturally seen as very disturbing for a country that is claiming it is moving forward into the 21st century.
 But is it still a view shared by many men in India today?

-Experts say the rate of rapes reported in India is higher where there are more divides gender and class.
+Experts say the rate of rape in India reported is higher where there are more divides gender and class.
 Therefore, as a woman, unless you are very rich and privileged, you are more likely to experience sexual harassment and humiliation in such areas.

 Kumari says: “Normal changes in [Indian] society are seen as a challenge, and that’s why women are blamed more if they are expressing themselves freely, are mobile or wearing what they want to.”

 “This environment, sadly, is not seen as enabling women and making them strong but rather seen as reasons for such attacks,” she adds.